joelalejandro/generator-pgsql/README.md

 Also, creates a `build.sh` bash script that autolocates your `psql` binary and runs the build file.

 Script files are placed in the root of the database folder (`dbname/`).

+#### --recompile

+Instead of creating tables, it will only create views and functions in a `recompile.sql` script, along with its `recompile.sh` bash runner.

+### yo pgsql:wipe
+Destroys the workspace, deleting all of the SQL scripts created.